I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 If you want to be right in the thick of downtown Bar Harbor, the West Street Hotel is where you want to stay.

-The West Street Hotel is located at the bottom of the hill with tons of restaurants, bars, and tour operators everywhere you look.
+The West Street Hotel is located at the bottom of the hill, in the West Street Historic District, with tons of restaurants, bars, and tour operators everywhere you look.

 It also has one of the most stunning roof decks I’ve ever seen with a plunge pool and gorgeous views of Frenchman Bay.